maxkfranz/weaver/documentation/md/intro.md

  * Allows passing data to threads and fabrics
  * Allows requiring external functions
  * Uses promises to make managing your asynchronous workflows easier (and includes a small, internal polyfil for promiseless browsers)
- * Includes multitasking versions of popular array functions
+ * Includes concurrent versions of popular array functions
  * Chainable for convenience
- * Falls back on no-threads implementation for environments that do not support multitasking
+ * Falls back on no-threads implementation for environments that do not support concurrency
  * Well maintained, with only a sliver of active bug time (i.e. minimised time to bugfix)

 ## About

-Weaver.js is an open-source multitasking library written in JavaScript.
+Weaver.js is an open-source concurrency library written in JavaScript.
 You can use Weaver.js for speeding up your code where parallelisation applies.

 Weaver.js is an open-source project, and anyone is free to contribute.
 For more information, refer to the [GitHub README](https://github.com/maxkfranz/weaver).